imehlhaff/CPC_paper/README.md

-## Replication Data and Code for "Measuring Political Polarization: The Cluster-Polarization Coefficient"
+## Replication Data and Code for "Measuring Polarization with Clustering Methods"

 # Usage